TheLycaeum/spread.io/README.md

 16. Type you mesage on the message box, select `Facebook` from checkbox and Press Send to send the message.

+-----------Steps to get started on Twitter --------------

+How to set up twitter for tweeting through spread.io Step 1
+Go to Twitter developer https://developer.twitter.com Set up a new app
+Go to: Twitter Apps -> Create New App -> Leave Callback URL empty -> Create your Twitter application.
+You should see "Your application has been created.
+Please take a moment to review and adjust your application's settings".
+Step 2
+By default, app's access level is read-only.
+To send out tweets, it requires write permission.
+Go to: Permissions tab -> What type of access does your application need? -> Choose Read and Write -> Update settings.
+You should see "The permission settings have been successfully updated.
+It may take a moment for the changes to reflect."
+Step 3
+Go to: Twitter Apps -> select your app  -> Dashboard ->.Keys and Tockens From this page, note down the Consumer Key (API Key), Consumer Secret (API Secret).
+Consumer Key/Secret help twitter identify the app and Access Token/Secret help twitter identify the user (that is you).
+Paste Consumer Key,  Consumer Secret in the fields given in .config file.
+Let¡¯s tweet now:
+Open appWindow.py click on `+` --> `TWITTER`.
+If you are at first time.
+You got a webpage and request to login twitter.
+After login click on button Authorised  and copy the Authorised pin
+Past the pin in `Enter Pin` field and click ADD.
+Type you message on the message box, select `Twitter` from checkbox and Press Send to send the message.

 -------------------Thank You------------------------------